mirajkarsneha/vanguard-ab-test/README.md

 - Presentation link - https://docs.google.com/presentation/d/1uMW45RJiZBBCC8guZ9g5GpOMTubpT_Pn/edit#slide=id.p11

 ## Data Cleaning and Merging
-- Removed duplicates and irrelevant columns.
-- Handled missing values by applying imputation strategies or filtering out incomplete records.
-- Standardized date formats and ensured consistency across datasets.
+- Dropped the client_id which were not assigned to a group (Test/Control)
+- Converted 'clnt_tenure_yr', 'clnt_tenure_mnth', 'clnt_age',  'num_accts', 'calls_6_mnth', 'logons_6_mnth' to int.
-- Merged Client Profiles and Digital Footprints using visitor_id to link user interactions with demographic data.
+- Merged Client Profiles and Digital Footprints using client_id to link user interactions with demographic data.
-- Combined the merged dataset with the Experiment Roster based on visitor_id to assign group labels and experiment details.
+- Combined the merged dataset with the Experiment Roster based on client_id to assign group labels and experiment details.
-- The integrated dataset allows analysis of user behavior and completion rates for both Test and Control groups.
+- The integrated dataset allowed analysis of user behavior and completion rates for both Test and Control groups.

 ## Project Structure
 This is a python project has below mentioned files.